Oluwajuwon165/Learning_log/README.md

 ```
 **You should replace "ll_env" with the name of your virtual environment (if you chose a different name other than ll_env).**

-When the environment is active, you’ll see the name of the environment in parentheses.
+When the environment is active, you’ll see the name of the environment in parenthesis.
 Something like this:
 ```
 (ll_env)learning_log$
 ```